-What you need to know when planning care for an elderly narcissistic parent
+What you need to know for dealing with a narcissistic elderly mother or father when planning care

 Narcissism in the family is incredibly difficult to deal with.
 The narcissistic person is always right, nothing you do is good enough for them, and it’s always your fault.
 This can mean that as a child of a parent who is narcissistic, you have had to endure a lot.
 However, as our parents become older, fragile and more vulnerable, we can’t help but want to be there for them and help.
 So how do you go about planning care for an elderly narcissistic parent?

 Narcissistic Personality Disorder (NPD) is a mental disorder and the person may exhibit superiority, and endless demands for attention, especially praise and recognition.
 The narcissistic parent may demonstrate a lack of empathy and be accustomed to manipulating others around them with little or no regard for their feelings or emotions.
 When it comes to caring for someone with this personality disorder, or planning and arranging their care, it can be an overwhelming thought.

 Although personality disorders such as narcissism can become milder as the person ages, it can still be present enough to be an issue, especially in a parent that you are trying to help.
 It may bring back all sorts of memories and triggers that make it much harder for you to deal with.
 It could be that your elderly parent has developed narcissism in their old age, this can be due to a variety of reasons, including trauma, or depression.
 It could also be that they are exhibiting some narcissistic traits because of dementia.

 Understanding narcissism, how it works, where it comes from and how it manifests is an important tool for you to survive.
 So, if you haven’t already, ensure that you know everything there is to know about it.
 It can help a great deal to see a therapist on a regular basis as support for you, as well as assistance in understanding how to navigate around an elderly narcissistic parent, especially if you are going to care for your parent yourself.